How Our Oil Water Separators Work (Better Than The Competition).

 - Either sump can be arranged for gravity flow or automatic pump discharge.

 - The relationship between the Oil Spillover Baffle and the Water Transfer Pipe allow the vessel to hydraulically “lock- up” in the event of a catastrophic spill, ensuring that nothing but clean water will be discharged to the environment.

 Gravity-flow and coalescing, single- and doublewall, above- and below-ground designs available.

-Ballast Condition: The Displacement type separator, after the initial water fill, is ready to receive a product spill.
+Ballast Condition: The Displacement type oil water separator, after the initial water fill, is ready to receive a product spill.
 Note optional disposal of water effluent by gravity flow or by pumping.

 Reduce Maintenance With Additional Compartment: In addition, an extra compartment can be added to any vessel, serving as a solids knock-out/catch basin that is segregated with a partial baffle and a “trash screen” at the top.
 This compartment allows additional volume and settling time for solids drop out and prevents debris from traveling through the vessel.
 This unique feature not only reduces maintenance, but also results in improved effluent quality.